bmad-sim/GTPSA.jl/docs/src/devel.md

 Sounds simple enough, right?
 If only!
 In the GTPSA C code, the `coef` member array is something called a [flexible array member](https://en.wikipedia.org/wiki/Flexible_array_member).
 This is great in C, because instead of the struct storing a pointer to an array (which would cause an indirection every time the `coef` array is accessed in a `TPS`), it actually stores the array right there in the struct, with variable size.
 This gives some performance gains.
 In Julia, there is no such analog.
 For those who know about `StaticArrays.jl`, you might think an `SVector` could work, but surprise, it doesn't because you cannot mutate the fields of an `SVector` and neither can the C code.

 So the only solution it seems is to change the actual C struct in `mad_tpsa_impl.h` and `mad_ctpsa_impl.h` to use regular arrays for `coef` instead of flexible array members, and indeed this is what is done for `GTPSA.jl`.
-There is a tiny speed reduction due to the extra indirection, however the benefits of Julia's garbage collector knowing how much memory it's using, and keeping memory usage sane, is worth the cost.
+There is a tiny speed reduction due to the indirection of accessing `coef`, however the benefits of Julia's garbage collector knowing how much memory it's using, and keeping memory usage sane, is worth the very tiny cost.

 On the Julia side, it turns out you cannot just use a regular `Vector` for the `coef` array in the `TPS` struct, because Julia's `Vector` structs are quite complex and play a lot of tricks.
 You might actually be able to use an `MVector` from `StaticArrays`, however using this struct might make `GTPSA.jl` significantly more complex because the size of the array has to be known at compile-time or else you suffer the drastic performance reductions caused by type-instabilities.
 The complexity of using this could be checked at some point in the future.